IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 `myCursor = new MobileFriendlyCursor( [mySettings] )`

 `mySettings` is an optional parameter.
-It should be an object with any of the properties below.
+It should be an object with any of the properties shown below (as many or as few as you like).
 Any settings not included in your settings object will default to the values shown below.
 ### Default settings:
 ```javascript
 let mySettings = {